TheBigSoftwareProjectsCourse/CatchTheMutantsSource/CatchTheMutantsSource/README.md

 You will write your tests in the `revealer.MutantRevealer` class and run the `testthetests.CatchMutants` file to see how many mutants you successfully caught.

-## Distributing to Students

-You'll need to create a jar file of your mutants that should be included with their project.

-From the command line: jar cf mutants.jar bin/mutants/*.class

-Copy mutants.jar into the project's lib directory